 Tips to Prevent Tooth Loss after Oral Injury

 The steps you take after an oral injury are essential to protecting oral health.
 Seeking emergency dental treatment immediately after an oral injury may mean the difference between losing or saving a tooth.
 Fortunately, dental damage and tooth loss caused by oral injuries can be treated with restorative dentistry procedures for improved oral health and confidence.
 By taking fast action after an oral injury, you may be able to prevent tooth loss.
-Discover tips to protect your smile from tooth loss and oral injury in this overview from Wilmington, DE dentists Jeffrey J. Emmi, Laura Dougherty, and Jeff Bartoshesky.
+Discover tips to protect your smile from tooth loss and oral injury in this overview from Wilmington, DE dentists Jeffrey J. Emmi and Laura Dougherty.

 The Causes of Oral Injuries